Today’s Sociology: Ideology and Partisan Advocacy

 “I tried to find community with people who felt similar to me.
 I hung out with sociology majors and joined organizations working on issues that I was most passionate about, and that's how I made my friends”.

-Sociologists invented an esoteric language for ‘exposing hidden truths’ and showing students “the inner-workings of things they experience every day”.
-They augment the existing woke lexicon with novel terms such as agnotology, manosphere and racialization.
+Sociologists created an esoteric vocabulary for ‘exposing hidden truths’ and showing students “the inner-workings of things they experience every day”.
+They augment the existing woke lexicon with novel terms such as agnotology, manosphere and racialization (e.g. ‘racialized organizations’).
 A sociology student explains: “I felt like I was primed to understand what I was learning, and someone just needed to peel back the curtain and show it to me.”

 One sociology professor introduced his class to the “sociological eye”, which “can never really be turned off”.
 The sociological eye is really special: “Not everyone can unlock it because not everyone has the capacity for it - if more people did, I believe that society would be a very different place.
 Use your sociological eye to try to improve the world around you, because we see structural issues, not a culmination of individual problems”.
 That’s pretty good.